 17. Some of the most well-known Italian newspapers are - La Stampa (The Press), Il Corriere della Sera (The Evening Post), La Repubblica (The Republic), Il Sole 24 Ore (The Sun 24 Hours), Il Messaggero (The Messenger).
 The word for 'the newspaper' is il giornale.

 The most well-known Italian television and radio channel is RAI.
 This stands for Radiotelevisione Italiana.
 Originally, the letters stood for Radio Audizioni Italiane.

 18. The national football team of Italy wears a blue shirt and is nicknamed 'the Blues' - gli Azzurri.
 They have won the football world cup four times: the last time being in 2006.
+They are also the current winners of the UEFA Cup.
 To cheer for the Italian team, you can shout "Forza Italia!" or "Forza Azzurri!"
 The word 'forza' means - strength.

 A very popular football team is Juventus (often abbreviated to la Juve) - they play for the city of Turin (Torino).
 They wear a black and white strip and use the symbol of a zebra called Jay as their lucky mascot!
 Their players and supporters are called juventini.
 The word juventus is Latin for 'youth.'

 il calcio = football la squadra = the team

 19. Here are some words that are used in everyday situations in Italy:

 a.
 Pronto! (meaning 'ready').
 This is the first word spoken by both sides when making / receiving a telephone call.